Package insert / prescribing information

 Medically reviewed by Drugs.com.
 Last updated on Feb 1, 2021.

 To reduce the development of drug-resistant bacteria and maintain the effectiveness of Trimethoprim tablets, USP and other antibacterial drugs, Trimethoprim tablets, USP should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.

 Trimethoprim is a synthetic antibacterial available in tablet form for oral administration.
-Each scored white tablet contains 100 mg Trimethoprim or 200 mg Trimethoprim.
+Each scored white tablet contains 100 mg Trimethoprim.

 Trimethoprim is 5-[(3,4,5-trimethoxyphenyl)methyl]-2,4-pyrimidinediamine.
 It is a white to light yellow, odorless, bitter compound with a molecular weight of 290.32 and the molecular formula C14H18N4O3.
 The structural formula is:

 Colloidal silicon dioxide, dibasic calcium phosphate dihydrate, magnesium stearate, microcrystalline cellulose, pregelatinized starch, and sodium starch glycolate.